Pollinator habitat, territory and species

 Fewer and fewer monarchs seem to be migrating or overwintering, and instead, continue to mate and lay eggs year round.
 Climate change may be a driver, and migrations are more challenging as housing and commercial development replace meadows that offer food (flowers), as well as host plants to lay eggs (milkweed) that make the journey possible.
 Further habitat loss has occurred from the loss of unprotected overwintering sites.

-Native Species of Milkweed suitable for Southern California include California Narrow Leaf Milkweed and Jewel or Balloon Milkweed.
+Native Species of Milkweed suitable for Southern California include California Narrow Leaf Milkweed and California Milkweed.
+There are different species of native milkweed which are suited to different locations, soils, ecosystems and habitats.

 Milkweed and flowers and shrubs that bloom year round give Monarch butterflies the vital habitat they require to survive.